autopilotpattern/consul/README.md

 ### Servers

-The Consul container created by this project will allow you to scale your own Consul cluster.
-You can use this cluster alongside other projects that use Consul and not just ContainerPilot/autopilot projects.
+The Consul container created by this project provides a scalable Consul cluster.
+Use this cluster with any project that requires Consul and not just ContainerPilot/Autopilot applications.

 The following Consul service definition can be dropped into any Docker Compose file to run a Consul cluster alongside other application containers.